-Unlike those lucky ones who got their iPhones delivered early, we braved early mornings and long lines to bring you our own, personal, Everything iCafe review of the iPhone 4.
-What do we think of this symphony of glass and aluminium?
+Unlike those lucky ones who got their iPhones delivered early, we braved early mornings and long lines to bring you our own, personal, iPhone 4 review.
+What do we think of this symphony of glass and aluminum?
 Does it live up to they hype?
-Read on for our comprehensive iPhone 4 review.

 Once I got my hands on it, setting up the phone was a breeze.
 Activate in store, then sync.
 Didn’t take very long, though I heard AT&T’s servers melter later in the day.
 All in all, the restore from backup, then syncing took around 20 minutes, which is perfectly acceptable.
 Admittedly, this was going from an 8GB phone to a 16GB, so I wasn’t exactly filling it to capacity.

 Using the phone, the first thing that hits you is the Retina Display — it’s gorgeous.
 You can still make out pixels if you peer closely enough, but you’ll give yourself eye-strain doing so.
 Apps that haven’t updated their icons look humorously bad.
 It honestly looks like emulating a SNES on your computer — pixels everywhere!
 Funnily enough, the Pandora app is updated to run in the background, but still runs low-res assets.

 Comparing the screens from the old to new, the iPhone 4 has a definite slight yellow tint, coming across slightly warmer than the cool of my iPhone 3G — I don’t have a 3GS to compare with, so you’ll have to make your own conclusions on that front.